 Please note, planning for Summer 2018 has only just begun and details are subject to change.

-In this writing mini-course, exclusively for Tufts Summer Study students, your focus will be on producing a solid first draft of your college admissions essay.
+In this writing mini-course, exclusively for Tufts Pre-College Course students, your focus will be on producing a solid first draft of your college admissions essay.

 Many students find the college admissions essay to be the most challenging part of the college application process.
 And most admissions offices will tell you that it's among the most important criteria for acceptance.
 How do you communicate everything you want your top-choice university to know about you in one piece of writing?
 At the Admissions Essay Series, you will learn the essentials of writing this extremely important document.

 Exercises in brainstorming, pre-writing, drafting, revision along with feedback from peers and from the instructor will build your confidence in this extremely important document.
 Even good writers with a compelling story to tell can use this kind of coaching.
 Topics will include:

 Lessons and readings will be mainly based on the current Common Application personal essay prompts.
 We will also devote some time to writing more formal Statements of Purpose.
 All workshop participants will finish the summer with a polished final draft, complete with personalized feedback and suggestions from the instructor.